LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Experiments

 \subsection{Datasets}

-We use the CIFAR-100 dataset~\citep{cifar100} (along with CIFAR-10~\citep{cifar10}, FashionMNIST~\citep{fashionmnist}, and MNIST~\cite{deng2012mnist}), but we do not use the full training sets.
-Instead, we reserve a portion of the training set to serve as the validation set to evaluate and adjust our model's performance, as required by our method.
+We use the CIFAR-100 dataset~\citep{cifar100} (and CIFAR-10~\citep{cifar10}, FashionMNIST~\citep{fashionmnist}, MNIST~\cite{deng2012mnist} in~\ref{supp:moredatasets}), which are all for research use, but we do not use the full training sets.
+Instead, we reserve 15\% of the training set as the validation set to evaluate and adjust our model's performance, as required by our method.
 We call our modified datasets, CIFAR-100-M, CIFAR-10-M, FashionMNIST-M, and MNIST-M, respectively.

-To demonstrate generalizability and applicability to the medical domain, we also evaluate LiLAW on ten 2D datasets with different medical imaging modalities focusing on multi-class classification tasks from the MedMNISTv2~\citep{medmnistv1,medmnistv2,doerrich2024rethinking} collection.
-We also demonstrate strong results on a non-imaging dataset, ECG5000~\citep{physiobank2000physionet}, which contains time-series data for heartbeat classification with 5 classes that are highly imbalanced.
+We also use Clothing-1M in~\ref{supp:clothing1m_tradeoff}, which is a real-world noisy dataset and for research use.
+To demonstrate generalizability and applicability to the medical domain, we evaluate LiLAW on ten 2D datasets with different medical imaging modalities focusing on multi-class classification tasks from MedMNISTv2~\citep{medmnistv1,medmnistv2,doerrich2024rethinking}, which are all CC BY 4.0, at varying noise levels in Section~\ref{sec:medical_imaging}.
+We discuss more datasets in~\ref{sec:synthetic},~\ref{fairness}.